garrettguycharles/learn-xgboost/README.md

 The train.py script will present a number of graphs: Error rates for each iteration, Logloss for each training iteration, Precision/Recall curve for your model, feature importance for your model, and the decision tree from your model's first iteration.
 (Note: You can close each graph as it pops up, and the next graph will appear.
 If you are using Windows and WSL the graphs will be created in your artifacts directory.)
 Please review each graph and spend some time on the feature importance, and tree plot graphs.

 *Question 9:* What are the three most important features of your model?
+* **Birth Year, Spouse Name and Person Name, in that order**

 *Question 10:* Where in the first decision tree plot do you expect your most important feature to be?
 Where is it actually, and why?
+* **I would've expected it to be near the top, to give the decision more weight, but it is actually towards the bottom, right next to the leaves.
+Perhaps this is because the important features are given the final determining say after the less important features have been taken into account?
+I'm not entirely sure on this one.**

 Note: You can modify the 'num_trees' argument in xgb.plot_tree to see the decision tree plot for other iterations.
 This gives you some idea of what is happening with each new iteration.
 The classifier runs over all the decision trees by default - but you can run it only up to any number of trees in your saved model with additional parameters.